CardioComposer: Leveraging Differentiable Geometry for Compositional Control of Anatomical Diffusion Models: Appendix

 \subsubsection{Guidance Weight Tuning}

-We determine the optimum weight factors $\lambda=[\lambda_0,\lambda_1,\lambda_2]$ for our geometric loss through tuning each loss in isolation.
-We specifically optimize conditional fidelity while retaining generation quality metrics.
+We determine the weight factors $\lambda=[\lambda_0,\lambda_1,\lambda_2]$ for our geometric loss through tuning each loss in isolation.
+We tune for conditional fidelity while retaining reasonable generation quality metrics.
 The final weight values can be seen in Table \ref{tab:guidance_loss_factors}.